hanabi/hanabi.github.io/docs/variant-specific/brown.md

 ### The Brown Loaded Play Clue

-- *Loaded Play Clues* are "turned on" for brown cards, according to *Always Loaded Principle*.
+- *Loaded Play Clues* are always "turned on" for brown cards, according to the *Always Loaded Principle*.

 ### Positional Clues